bobchristenson/uc_event_registration/README.txt

 ---Installation---
 To install the module, make sure you have all required modules in the install.
-Then, simply enable the uc_event_registration module found under the Ubercart package.
+Then, simply enable the uc_event_registration module found under the 'Ubercart - Extras' package.
 This will automatically enable all required modules and the accompanying feature.

+---Note on Content Types---
+This module will create a new content type (or Ubercart class) with the machine name of "paidevent".
+Before installation you should check your existing content types to make sure this will not conflict with anything already by that name.